Policy

 Menopause policy

-• To ensure everyone understands what menopause is, can confidently have good conversations, and are clear on the University’s policy and practices, supported by the Directorate of People.
+• To ensure everyone understands what menopause is, can confidently have supportive conversations, and are clear on the University’s policy and practices, supported by the Directorate of People.

 • To educate and inform managers about the potential symptoms of menopause, and how they can support staff at work.